Searching ...

 South Carolina Flag

-South Carolina is more than just beach palms and crashing waves — it’s also a state rich with history.
-Did you know that the state is one of the original 13 to make up the union and one of the first to be explored by European settlers?
-Also nicknamed the Palmetto State (a type of tree), it was named in honor of King Charles II, with Carolus translating to Charles in Latin.
+History is around every creek and pine tree in the SC.
+Did you know that the state is one of the original 13 to make up the Union and one of the first to be explored by European settlers?
+Nicknamed the Palmetto State (a type of tree), it was named in honor of King Charles II.
+American Revolution and Civil War battle sites crisscross the state, from a star fort in Ninety-Six to Fort Sumter in Charleston.

-The city’s climate is classified as a humid subtropical climate, meaning mild winters, hot and humid summers, and abundant rainfall all throughout the year.
-Summer is usually the wettest season, with almost half of the annual rainfall occurring during this season.
-Snowfall is also very rare in the state, with frost only occurring a few days each decade.
+The climate is classified as humid subtropical, meaning mild winters, hot and humid summers, and abundant yearly rainfall.
+Summer is usually the wettest season, receiving almost half of the annual rainfall.
+Snowfall is rare in the state, with frost only occurring a few days each decade.
+However, the actual experience differs regionally.
+The Lowcountry has hotter, more humid summers and pleasant winters, while the Upstate winter temperatures drop under freezing.

 Charleston

-The 17-day Spoleto Festival USA, internationally recognized as America’s premier performing arts festival, is celebrated annually here.
-This is an art festival featuring over 100 performances by individual artists.
+Stay entertained with the vivacious art scene.
+One highlight is the 17-day Spoleto Festival USA, internationally recognized as America’s premier performing arts festival.
+Over 100 performances by individual artists grace multiple venues across the city.
 Since 1980, the city has also hosted the Charleston Conference, a major library industry event.
+Plus there are museums, downtown galleries, and an arts college.

-This is the perfect place to move to if you’d like to live somewhere close to the beach, without compromising getting to live in a city.
-The city is also known for its strong tourism industry — in fact, in 2016, a travel magazine ranked Charleston as the best city in the world.
+This is the perfect place to move to if you’d like to live close to the beach but the liveliness that comes with a big city.
+Charleston has a strong tourism industry.
+In 2016, a travel magazine ranked Charleston as the best city in the world.

 Columbia